garrandall/popular-music-data/tracks/baby-do-the-philly-dog-the-olympics.md

 Ah, hit me man

-Come on, plan' boy and do it too (ooh, philly dog)
+Come on, plan' boy and do it too (oh philly dog)
 You dig the barefoot and boogaloo
-Look at Fanny gettin' in the grove (ooh, philly dog) If they can do it, so can you
+Look at Fanny gettin' in the grove (oh philly dog)
+If they can do it, so can you

 Philly dog (baby, do the philly dog)